 Schools in the Area

-- Elementary: Albert Lacombe Catholic School, Ronald Harvey, Bertha Kennedy Catholic School, Muriel Martin, Robert Rundle, Wild Rose
+- Elementary: Albert Lacombe Catholic School, Bertha Kennedy Catholic School, École Father Jan (French Immersion), Muriel Martin, Robert Rundle, Ronald Harvey, Wild Rose

-- High School: Bellerose Composite High, St. Albert Public Outreach High School, Paul Kane (for French immersion only)
+- High School: Bellerose Composite High, École Secondaire St. Albert Catholic High School (English and French Immersion), Paul Kane (for French immersion only), St. Albert Public Outreach High, St. Gabriel Education Centre (Outreach) School

 - Lacombe Lake Dog Park